 - Add puree, vegetable stock, ginger and curry powder.

 - Bring it to a boil, then reduce heat.

-- Cover and simmer for 10 minutes.
+- Cover and simmer for 10 minutes over medium heat.

 - Add coconut milk.